-The new law includes other changes ranging from time and pay rate limits on family member provided attendant care, increased minimum liability limits, a medical provider fee schedule, and more.
+The new law includes other changes ranging from time and pays rate limits on family member-provided attendant care, increased minimum liability limits, a medical provider fee schedule, and more.

 Minimum coverage for a vehicle is under Michigan’s No-Fault law is $50,000 under a First Party claim.
 This will include coverage for such costs as medical bills, lost wages, at-home nurse care, and other associated costs relating to healthcare appointments.

 The other type of claim that can be made under the No-Fault law is a Third Party Claim, better known by many as what you may receive from pain and suffering caused by an accident where another party was at fault.
 Third-party claims include both economic and non-economic damages.
 The economic damages may include wages lost in the future as well as some medical or other “replacement” care required in the future, often because of a significant injury.
 The non-economic damages include claims broadly defined as “pain and suffering” based on the medical treatment needed because of injuries suffered from that accident.
 Its minimum limits were raised from $20,000 to $100,000 with the new law.

 Under the old No-Fault law, medical expenses were unlimited in Michigan which would allow those injured to get the medical coverage they need to either help with recovery or to help provide the care needed to support as normal of a lifestyle as possible, a critical need for motorists who suffered injuries that will prevent them from future work.